minhnguyen-ai/askimo/README.md

 `Askimo` is a powerful, pluggable command-line chat assistant that lets you talk to AI models like OpenAI, Ollama, and more — right from your terminal.
 It’s built for convenience with session-based configuration that’s saved locally, and it’s easy to extend with a simple plugin-style system.

 > Ask anything, switch models, and customize your AI experience — all from your terminal.
-> ⭐ **If you find Askimo useful, please consider giving us a star.
-It motivates us a lot and helps the project grow!

 ## Features